[x]

 - November 29th, 1864

-My tongue probes the sores in my mouth that are beginning to taint the taste of my food.
-There's blood and something worse crusting on the back of my gums and I think I have another tooth breaking loose.
+My tongue probes the sores in my mouth that have begun to taint the taste of my food.
+There's blood and something worse crusting on the back of my gums and I can feel that I have another tooth breaking loose.
 The rainbow-filmed salt meat doesn't help, nor the cheap bourbon mouthwash.

 Then there's that sound again.

-I don’t worry none now that she’s gone.
+I make beleive that I don’t really worry none now that she’s gone.
 When someone’s taken something as what’s yours, or it's been put out of reach, it’s just one thing less to worry about somebody stealing.
-Indian smarts.

-Something brushes by the flap of the tent, rattling the mess tins and horse traces hanging there.
-I whip upright so fast white flashes pierce my hazy vision and my legs make to fold beneath me.
-The Le Mat, in my hand all along, reaches out; my gun arm palsied, twitching like the leg on a dying horse, still manages to pull me up and onto my frozen feet.
+Something brushes across the flap of the tent, rattling the mess tins and horse traces hanging there.
+I whip upright so fast that white flashes pierce my hazy vision like blades and my legs make to fold beneath me.
+The Le Mat, gripped in my hand all this time, reaches out; my gun arm's momentum, palsied, twitching like the leg on a dying horse, somehow still manages to pull me up and onto my frozen feet.

 As I throw back the tent flap I’m already yelling, no words, just the killing yell that accompanies the slash of cavalry sabres and the rise and fall of rifle butts and bayonets, the cries of women and babies.